RFI

 20 March 2025

 On March 31st, we celebrate World Backup Day.
 It’s a perfect opportunity to remind you about one of the key issues in data security, particularly in the pharmaceutical industry.
 With the ongoing digital transformation that enables more effective management of documentation and processes, data protection becomes a crucial element in ensuring regulatory compliance and business continuity.
 Why does your company need backups?
-Compliance […]
+Compliance with regulatory […]

 Read more